vlcn-io/cr-sqlite/README.md

 # Packages

-Pre-built binaries of the extension are available in the `releases` section -- https://github.com/vlcn-io/cr-sqlite/releases
+Pre-built binaries of the extension are available in the [releases section](https://github.com/vlcn-io/cr-sqlite/releases).

 These can be loaded into `sqlite` via the [`load_extension` command](https://www.sqlite.org/loadext.html#loading_an_extension) from any language (Python, NodeJS, C++, Rust, etc.) that has SQLite bindings.